 After a liquid lunch stop in Archimedes Plaza, which has Diana’s Fountain (sadly in the middle of a busy roundabout), we went in search of the relatively new museum dedicated to Archimedes and Leonardo da Vinci.
 It was a fascinating visit showing many interactive inventions from the two men, including what may well be the earliest type of lifebuoy!

 Today, we took a Hop On, Hop Off bus around Siracusa and Ortigia for the princely sum of €5 each.
 Whilst we had seen many of the spots, it was nice to get our bearings again.
 We visited the Basilica Sanctuario Madonna Della Lacrime, which is a very modern church with a copy of the Turin Shroud (not sure why it was there).
-The picture below is of the ceiling.
 A very late lunch and then a bit of retail therapy for Liz will be in order.